Last updated: May 29, 2026

 WV Health Right is the main place to call in Charleston.
 Its dental clinic serves eligible low-income adults and focuses on infection, pain, cleanings, fillings, and extractions.

-Can veterans get free dental care?
+Can veterans get VA dental care?

 Some veterans can.
 VA dental benefits depend on benefit class, service-connected disability status, prisoner-of-war status, recent discharge rules, medical needs, and other factors.
 Veterans who do not qualify may be able to buy VADIP coverage.